 A curiosity about how people in the past thought differently or similarly to them even though their lives may be separated by hundreds of years.
 A determination to study hard and write with maturity and authority; accepting that a piece of writing or research may take time to develop and refine before it is completed.

-"Historians never stop questioning.
-They question why things happen.
-They question how they can truly know what happened.
+Historians never stop questioning.
+They question why things happen, they question how they can truly know what happened.
 They even question other Historians!
-This ability to question and think critically encourages a confidence to communicate ideas and challenge injustice.
+This ability to question and think critically encourages confidence to communicate ideas and challenge injustice.